MCprojectYiranCheng/Codes/README.md

 # Project of Adaptive Stratification VS Randomized QMC
 ## Code Structures
-1. There are two parts in our project:Adaptive Stratification+ Optimal Importance; Randomized QMC.
+1. There are two parts in our project:Adaptive Stratification+ Optimal Importance Sampling; Randomized QMC.
+By the nature of our project, the codes for the two parts could be compiled and executed independantly.

 2. The programmes for Adaptive Stratification+ Optimal Importance Sampling are in the folder "./ASIS_MC_Cmake"